When Do You Exchange Numbers On Tinder? 3 Ways To Tell It’s Time

 Tinder is pretty intuitive.
-You swipe right on faces who swipe right on yours, send messages back and forth, and hopefully end up on a real life date.
-Zero tech savviness required.
+You swipe right on people who swipe right on you, send messages back and forth, and hopefully end up on a date.
+There’s zero tech savviness required.
 But long before you get to the point where you’re ready for a first date, you may be wondering when to exchange numbers on Tinder.

 1. You've Already Talked About An Actual Date